Diocese of Sivagangai: History

-It was established on July 25, 1987, bifurcated from the Archdiocese of Madurai.
+It was established on 25 July 1987, bifurcated from the Archdiocese of Madurai.
 The Most Rev. S. Edward Francis was the First Bishop of the new Diocese and Bp.
 Jebamalai Susaimanickam succeeded him as the second bishop.
-On September 21, 2023, The Most Rev. Dr. Lourdu Anandam was announced as the third bishop of the diocese, and his episcopal consecration took place on November 26, 2023.
+On 21 September 2023, The Most Rev. Dr. Lourdu Anandam was announced as the third bishop of the diocese, and his episcopal consecration took place on 26 November 2023.

 The territory of the diocese includes two civil districts Ramanathapuram and Sivagangai.
-As of 2021, the total population of the area is 2,502,340 of which the Catholic population is 182,150 (5.8%) and still growing.
-20 years after the diocese has 62 parish centers, 734 mission stations about 107 diocesan clergy, 19 religious order priests and over 350 religious men and women serving at various religious and educational institutions in the diocesan region.
+As of 2022, the total population of the area is 3,123,623 of which the Catholic population is 182,150 (5.8%).
+The diocese has 82 parish centers, 98 diocesan priests, 79 religious order priests and 583 religious men and women serving at various religious and educational institutions in the diocesan region.